MCLF/mclf/README.md

 Let Y be a smooth projective curve over a field K and let vK be a discrete valuation on K.
 The principal goal is to compute  the *semistable reduction* of Y with respect to vK.
-This means that we want to know a finite Galois extension L/K, an extension vL of vK to L, and the special fiber of an integral semistable model of Y_L over the valuation ring of vL.
+This means that we want to know

+* a finite Galois extension L/K,
+* an extension vL of vK to L,
+* the special fiber of an integral semistable model of Y_L over the valuation ring of vL, and
+* the action of the decomposition group of vL on the special fiber.

 At the moment we can do this only in certain special cases, which should nevertheless be useful.
 Let us do an example:

 The package can be loaded with